Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 * A new profile is added to the FHIR package.
 In this case, a branch is made from master with name _zib2024-[English zib name]_ and the stylesheet is added to the folder corresponding with the package release.
 When the profile is added to the package, the new work is merged to master.
 * A profile is changed in the new version of the FHIR package.
 In this case, a new branch is made with the issue key as its name, the existing stylesheet is copied to the folder corresponding with the new package release (and the `nl-core-[package version].xsl` file is updated), and the changes are applied to the copy.
 When the profile is added to the package, the new work is merged to master.
 * The change is due to an error or omission in the implementation of the existing profile.
 In this case, a new branch is made with the issue key as its name and the existing stylesheet is changed.
 Since this change may affect existing implementations, a review is required from downstream projects before it is merged to master.

+## ADA transaction driver templates
+As stated above, the nl-core stylesheets should perform a pure mapping on the building block level from the zib ADA to the corresponding FHIR resources, without knowledge of the ADA transaction where these zibs were used.
+As a result, the nl-core stylesheets can't be used stand-alone, as ADA instances always corresponds with a transaction.
+Instead, a driver template is needed to interpret the transaction, apply the nl-core stylesheets with the proper parameters, and handle the result.

+### zib2024bbr-driver
+The zib2024bbr (building block repository) project in ART-DECOR provides all the zibs as building blocks for other projects.
+To allow for working with discrete zibs in ADA/XSLT, this project has defined a transaction for each zib.
+A single driver template has been created for all these transactions, called "zib2024-driver" in the folder with the same name.

+See [`zib2024bbr-driver/README.md`](zib2024bbr-driver/README.md) for further instructions.